 Pastry Team USA: A Journey of Dedication

-The United States has been an active participant in the Coupe du Monde de la Pâtisserie since the early years of the competition.
+The United States has been an active participant in the Coupe du Monde de la Pâtisserie since the competition’s inception.
 Pastry Team USA, organized by the Club Coupe du Monde Team USA, comprises some of the nation’s most talented pastry chefs.
 The club’s mission is to motivate and stimulate pastry professionals of all levels to participate in pioneering advances in food preparation, taste pairings, and presentation techniques.

 The United States’ invitation to participate in the Coupe du Monde de la Pâtisserie was a pivotal moment for the nation’s pastry scene, largely thanks to the efforts of Chef Roland Mesnier, who played an instrumental role in establishing a strong presence for the U.S. in the prestigious competition.